 Near Williamsburg in York County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 16.978′ N, 76° 39.04′ W. Marker is near Williamsburg, Virginia, in York County.
-Marker is on Lakeshead Drive, on the right when traveling east.
-Touch for map.
-Marker is near the entrance to Newquarter Park.
-Marker is in this post office area: Williamsburg VA 23185, United States of America.
+37° 15.915′ N, 76° 40.037′ W. Marker is near Williamsburg, Virginia, in York County.
+Marker is on Penniman Road (County Road 641) 0.1 miles west of Queens Creek Road, on the right when Touch for map.
+Marker is at or near this postal address: 1012 Penniman Rd, Williamsburg VA 23185, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the A Union Advance (approx. half a mile away); Vineyard Tract (approx. 1˝ miles away); Fort Magruder (approx. 1.6 miles away); a different marker also named Fort Magruder (approx. 1.6 miles away); Magruder’s Defenses (approx. 2 miles away); Quarterpath Road (approx. 2 miles away); Peninsula Campaign (approx. 2 miles away); The Battle of Williamsburg (approx. 2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Fort Magruder (about 500 feet away, measured in a direct line); a different marker also named Fort Magruder (about 500 feet away); Magruder’s Defenses (approx. half a mile away); Battle of Williamsburg (approx. half a mile away); Quarterpath Road (approx. 0.6 miles away); Peninsula Campaign (approx. 0.6 miles away); a different marker also named The Battle of Williamsburg (approx. 0.6 miles away); History of Fort Magruder (approx. 0.7 miles away).
 Touch for a list and map of all markers in Williamsburg.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has replaced the linked marker.